Does Coors Make a Craft Beer?

 What distinguishes craft beer from traditional mass-produced brews, and what're the defining characteristics that make it a sought-after choice for beer enthusiasts?

-See also What Day Is National Craft Beer Day?
+See also What Size Kegs Does Craft Beer Come In?

 Craft beer is characterized by a few key traits that set it apart from mass-produced beers: